MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab02_Ex1_Create and apply a Configuration Profile.md

 7. Back on the **Device restrictions** blade, select **Review + save**, then select **Save**.

-### Task 6: Verify that the Configuration profile is applied
+### Task 6: Verify that the Configuration profile is applied on the SEA-WS2

 1. Switch to **SEA-WS2**.